Sea Cadets (United Kingdom): TS Royalist

-TS Royalist, the Sea Cadet flagship, is a tall ship owned by the MSSC.
+TS Royalist, the Sea Cadet flagship, is a tall ship owned by the MSSC (Marine Society and Sea Cadets).
 She is used to providing week-long training courses for Sea Cadets and Royal Marines Cadets.
 The ship was launched in 2014 to replace the previous TS Royalist, which was over 40 years old when decommissioned.
 In 2013 there had been an appeal to replace the ageing flagship: £250,000 was needed this target was achieved in April 2013.

 She is rigged as a 34m brig, with a sail area of 536 m2.
 Her draught is 3.25 m.
 The ship's hull is of high tensile steel, with her superstructure of glass reinforced plastic.
 She has a crew of eight, plus up to twenty-four Cadets and two adult trainees.
 Twelve passengers can also be carried.

 TS City of London and TS Sir Stelios

-TS City of London and TS Sir Stelios is the Sea Cadets' new (2017 and 2018 respectively) Rustler 42 yachts which have replaced the Tradewinds 35s TS Vigilant and TS City Liveryman.
-They are both Rustler 42 yachts and provide nationally-recognised RYA training for those wishing to gain qualifications and experience in yacht sailing.
+TS City of London and TS Sir Stelios are the Sea Cadets' Rustler 42 yachts provided in 2017 and 2018 respectively; they replaced the Tradewind 35 yachts TS Vigilant and TS City Liveryman.
+They provide nationally-recognised RYA training for those wishing to gain qualifications and experience in yacht sailing.